 Six Months of Grief

-This week marks six months since we lost Dan and I still cannot wrap my head around how our lives have changed forever.
+I still cannot wrap my head around how our lives have changed forever.
 I don’t understand how a 40 year old father, husband, son, brother, friend, colleague can go to bed after sharing a meal with loved family and suffer a catastrophic heart attack and not wake.
 How can that happen?
 Why did that happen?
 And why to us?

 One of the things that helped me immensely when my brother died, was reading the blogs of people like Eden Riley, Rachel Nobel (read her story here and here) and Lisa King – who have also experienced deep grief.
 It’s a unique and lonely journey, but I found immense solace in reading their stories and, in some cases, the eulogies they wrote for their loved ones.
 In that same spirit, below is my abridged eulogy for Dan with names removed and my paragraph for the girls removed, because that was them and is their story.
 I reproduce it here in the hope that it may soothe the soul of someone else, because stories are the best way I know of to connect with others.
 My story is not over yet but my story is changed from the one I wrote in my head when I met and married Dan.